roomacarthur/seastainability/README.md

 ### Images:

-All Images used within this site have beenn provided with [Pexels](https://pexels.com) a royalty free website. all images have been compressed with the use of [Squoosh](https://squoosh.app) - images with an opaque overlay have been compressed heavier as the quality of the image isn't as important.
+All Images used within this site have been provided with [Pexels](https://pexels.com) a royalty free website. all images have been compressed with the use of [Squoosh](https://squoosh.app) - images with an opaque overlay have been compressed heavier as the quality of the image isn't as important.
 The Favicon used for the site was taken from [Favicon.cc](https://www.favicon.cc/?action=icon&file_id=690331)

 ### Content:

-- Page content is static and won't change, when desiging the layout of pages this was taken into consideration.
+- Page content is static and won't change, when designing the layout of pages this was taken into consideration.
 Page content can be found [HERE](https://docs.google.com/document/d/18xpv4xm6ch3qhcZeHQ55RjGOaYjjJ777VEZF4EyxMzs/edit?usp=sharing)
-- As stated above all the images where taken from [Pexels](https://pexels.com).
+- As stated above all the images were taken from [Pexels](https://pexels.com).
 These images are royalty free and do not incur any copyright issues.

 ### Wireframes: